luongt13/luongt13/README.md

 👀  I am currently looking to take on challenging and fun opportunities as a developer.
 I love solving problems and bringing web applications to life.

-🏅 Through my experiences as a fellow at General Assembly, I have learned how to build full-stack applications with JavaScript, MongoDB, Express, Mongoose, Ruby, Rails, Axios.
+🏅 Through my experiences as a fellow at General Assembly, I have learned how to build full-stack applications with:
+- React
+- MongoDB
+- Express
+- Mongoose
+- Ruby
+- Rails
+- Axios

 🌱  I’m currently learning Ruby on Rails

-💬  Ask me about my journey in becoming a software engineer
+💬  Ask me about my journey switching from being a Dietitian to becoming a Software Engineer

 📫  Let's connect: [<img src="https://neilpatel.com/wp-content/uploads/2017/05/LinkedIn.jpg" width="25"/>](https://www.linkedin.com/in/tran-luong/)